 Currently, most permissions for BVLOS (beyond visual line of sight) operations are granted in the form of waivers that allow drone pilots to fly without needing to stick to the standard LOS (line of sight) regulations in place.
 The drone industry and aviation authorities know that this is not scalable or efficient.
 It is only a matter of time before concrete governing BVLOS regulations are laid down.

 Once these regulations are established, the BVLOS drone industry is set to grow massively, unlocking expanded operations for applications such as cargo delivery, surveying and inspection, and urban air mobility (UAM).
 Compliance with these regulations is sure to involve a lot of box-ticking and paperwork, so make sure you keep up with the evolving requirements.
 Falling behind the curve and having to play catch-up will likely cause you to be late to market.

 UTM (unmanned traffic management)– you may be required to sign up with a UTM drone service that will manage your flight authorizations and airspace tracking in conjunction with all the other aircraft sharing the same airspace.

-Remote ID – related to the above, you will be expected to comply with a standard for providing your drone ID and location information while in flight.
+Remote ID – related to the above, you will be expected to comply with a standard for providing your drone remote ID and location information while in flight.

 Data and connectivity – any BVLOS certification will be contingent on your drone platform possessing a robust and safe connectivity solution.